Preparation for Your Career

 At the school level, the School of Accountancy (SoA) encourages students to immerse themselves in real working environments to prepare them for their foray into the working world.
 Accountancy students have opportunities for multiple internships in different companies either locally or overseas.
 Such exposure enables students to familiarise themselves with a variety of working environments and adapt more quickly in their careers.

 The outcome of this is that our BAcc graduates continue to do well in the Graduate Employment Surveys (GES).
-In the latest survey (2011 GES), our graduates outperformed their peers from the other local universities with both the highest graduate employment rate and mean monthly salary.
-Click here for more details of the 2011 GES.
+In the latest survey (2012 GES), our graduates outperformed their peers from the other local universities with the highest mean monthly salary.
+Click here for more details of the 2012 GES.

 In addition to imparting technical skills and know-how to students, SoA aims to groom students into confident individuals prepared for the working world.
 The best way to do so would be to immerse students in an internship which emulates the experience of a full-time employee in the organisation.